squid-cache/squid-cache.github.io/docs/Features/Authentication.md

 helpers and
 [auth_param](http://www.squid-cache.org/Doc/config/auth_param)
 settings.
-Notice that helpers for different authentication schemes use different protocols to talk with squid, so they can't be mixed.
+Notice that helpers for different authentication schemes use different protocols to talk with squid, so they cannot be mixed.

 For information on how to set up NTLM authentication see [NTLM config examples](/ConfigExamples/Authenticate/Ntlm).